 We plan to continue to leverage our discovery platform to systematically and reproducibly identify kinases that are drivers of diseases in genomically defined patient populations and craft drug candidates that potently and selectively target these kinases.
-In addition to our discovery programs for treatment-resistant EGFR-mutated NSCLC and for CCNE-aberrant cancers, we have multiple wholly-owned pre-development candidate programs for undisclosed kinase targets.
+In addition to our EGFR program and CDK2 program, we have multiple wholly-owned predevelopment candidate programs for undisclosed kinase targets.